wavegate/obsidian_vault/Neuroengineering/SH-SY5Y.md

 ![[Pasted image 20210717182248.png]]
 Over-easy formation where there are mounds of undifferentiated cells which then spread differentiated cells into the surrounding area
 Propagate via mitosis
+Retinoic acid, BDNF, or TPA force cells to dendrify and differentiate from their clumped up nature Retinoic acid results in inhibition of cell growth